Rambo III: Sequel

 A sequel titled Rambo, was released in 2008.

 Other media

 Novelization

 David Morrell, author of First Blood and the novelization of Rambo: First Blood Part II, wrote the film's novelization, also titled Rambo III.

-Comic books
+Comic book

 A comic book adaptation of the film was published by Blackthorne Publishing.
 Blackthorne also published a 3D version of its Rambo III comic.

 Video games

-Various companies released video games based on the film, including Ocean Software and Taito.
+Various companies released Rambo III, including Ocean Software and Taito.
 In 1990, Sega released its own game based on the film for the Master System and Genesis/Mega Drive.
 Sega later adapted some of the battle scenes in the film for the 2008 arcade game Rambo.
 In 2014, the film was incorporated into Rambo: The Video Game, based on the first three Rambo films.